How to Share Windows from the Taskbar in Windows 11

 How to Turn On or Off “Share Any Window” from the Taskbar Using Settings

-- Open the Settings app: Click the Start menu (Windows icon at the bottom left) and select Settings.
-Or, press Windows key + I on your keyboard to open it quickly.
+- Open the Settings app.
+Click the Start menu (Windows icon at the bottom left) and select Settings.
+Or press Windows key + I on your keyboard.

-Click Taskbar to open taskbar settings - Scroll down and click on Taskbar behaviors to expand it.
+- Scroll down and click on Taskbar behaviors to open it.

 - Look for the option “Share any window from my taskbar” and check the box to turn it on.
-Uncheck it if you want to turn it off.
+Uncheck it to turn it off.

 How to Share a Window From the Taskbar During a Meeting